Troubleshooting and FAQ

 Symptom: New reservations fail with 409 DEBT_OUTSTANDING even though the budget was recently funded.

 Cause: A previous commit with ALLOW_WITH_OVERDRAFT created debt.
-Any outstanding debt blocks new reservations until repaid.
+When no overdraft_limit is configured (or it is 0), any outstanding debt blocks new reservations until repaid.
+If an overdraft_limit > 0 is configured, debt within the limit does not block reservations.

 Fix: Repay the debt: